 Sometimes, using different medium can make great result.
-Like a wood frame to encace glass work.
-Well I only had a part in the wooden part, the glass part was what I had as a starting point
+Like a wooden frame to encace glass work.
+Well I only had a part in the Wood frame, the glass part was what I had as a starting point.

 I got a commission to do a wooden frame around a glass wok art piece, roughly squared dimensions of 24 inches by 24 inches.
 It is also pretty heavy so the construction would need to be pretty beefy to be able to hang.